TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ```

+Wait for the medaka job to finish.
+It could take several hours.

 <table><tr><td>

 #### Assembly-stats progress check on Medaka results

-We should also check how Medaka enhances our assembly.
+We should also check how Medaka improves our assembly.

 ```bash